huntergregory/ai-code-colleague/README.md

 The tool:
 - Downloads inputs once (re-download by deleting the input directory).
-- Submits only valid answers (expected format: single number).
+- Submits only valid answers (final output, if it's a single number).
 - Prevents resubmissions until the server-specified timeout for incorrect answers.